|

 they'll need to provide good service, with a good value, and great

-customer support; is that really so bad?
-Note that as the
+customer support; is that really too much to ask?
+Note that

 cost of wireless phone technology continues to come down, it will be